Keep it moving

 Many of the people I’ve worked with who struggle with fat loss are actually eating too little / not consistently getting enough to eat.

-Get your salt & minerals
+Get your electrolytes

-Why: Low electrolytes can show up as extreme fatigue, poor concentration, headaches, cravings, and that “wired but tired” feeling.
+It shows up as extreme fatigue, brain fog, headaches, cravings, and a “wired but tired” feeling.

-Helpful sources are high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and low-sugar electrolyte drinks.
+Especially if you’re active and in hot climates, be sure to get some high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and/or low-sugar electrolyte drinks.
+I get the Liquid I.V. electrolyte packets.

-Why: Low electrolytes can show up as extreme fatigue, poor concentration, headaches, cravings, and that “wired but tired” feeling.
+It shows up as extreme fatigue, brain fog, headaches, cravings, and a “wired but tired” feeling.

-Helpful sources are high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and low-sugar electrolyte drinks.
+Especially if you’re active and in hot climates, be sure to get some high-quality salts (sea salt, Himalayan), mineral-rich foods (leafy greens, beans, nuts), and/or low-sugar electrolyte drinks.
+I get the Liquid I.V. electrolyte packets.

 Get vitamin D

-Why: Vitamin D is a hormone precursor, meaning your body needs it to make hormones that regulate energy, mood, immunity, and metabolism.
+Vitamin D is a hormone precursor, meaning your body needs it to make hormones that regulate energy, mood, immunity, and metabolism.

 Being low can leave you tired, moody, more prone to illness, and make fat loss harder.

-Why: Vitamin D is a hormone precursor, meaning your body needs it to make hormones that regulate energy, mood, immunity, and metabolism.
+Vitamin D is a hormone precursor, meaning your body needs it to make hormones that regulate energy, mood, immunity, and metabolism.

 Being low can leave you tired, moody, more prone to illness, and make fat loss harder.

-Eat balanced meals with protein, fat, and carbs
+Eat balanced meals (protein, fat, and carbs)

 Why: Eating sugar and high-glycemic carbs alone can cause a spike-and-crash and mood dips.